How are my envelopes addressed?

 I have special envelopes, can you print on them?

 We are able to print on most kinds of paper types, including pearlized and metallic.
-On these types of papers however, the ink sits on top of the paper and is not absorbed, creating susceptibility to smearing if they come in contact with moisture.
-We don't have a problem addressing these, but can not be responsible for any smearing or smudging should it occur once they have left our facility.
+On these types of papers however, the ink sits on top of the paper and is not absorbed, creating susceptibility to smearing if they come in contact with a considerable amount of moisture.
+We don't have a problem addressing these, and have done hundreds of print orders on coated envelopes without any problems.

 Items we CAN NOT print on:

 *Black, Navy, Dark Brown or any other similar dark color

 *Mexican stationery - they tend not to be well glued and fall apart